tier4/caret_report/sample_autoware/README.md

     - CARET cannot trace data, when a node has "two or more" timer callback functions whose timer period are the same
     - CARET cannot trace data, when a node has "two or more" subscription callback functions whose topic name are the same
   - Dependency on `rclcpp` needs to be written in package.xml
+  - Give more priority to CARET/rclcpp rather than ROS/rclcpp
 - How to modify:

   - Please refer to [this commit](https://github.com/takeshi-iwanari/autoware.universe/commit/7c1eaa08f19f9cf09d697069e1f8e48fd35bb4cb) , and make the same change